 Despite my excitement to break the mold, I wasn’t expecting to meet my own demons.
-The day of the shoot was such an exciting time.
-I was thrilled to be made up with hair and makeup.
-I felt special and pretty.
-It felt like a dream come true for my teenage self.
+The day of the shoot was an exciting time.
+It was thrilling to sit as others style my hair and makeup.
+It is a special way to feel pretty, like a dream for my teenage self.
 I’ve always struggled with my insecurities and my body especially.
 But nothing could prepare me for the onslaught of my inner critic.
 As a clinician, I know that cannabis can lower one’s defense mechanisms.
-I didn’t realize that I was supposed to pretend to smoke and kept doing so gleefully until my anxiety and that inner critic appeared screaming her words of destruction.
+But, I didn’t realize that I was supposed to smoke and keep doing so gleefully until my anxiety and that inner critic is screaming her words of destruction.

 “They will see my stretchmarks.”

 The inner critic can permeate through my intoxicated brain.
 Thus, it is winning this game of self-hatred.
 I struggle with this voice almost my entire life.
 So I know the destruction it causes if I let it.
 This voice comes from past trauma, fear, uncertainty, pain.
 Also, it’s about the need for survival.
 That day of the centerfold photoshoot, I begin to feel the panic of being vulnerable.
 I am exposed.
 Fearing the judgment of others, I think, ‘What will people think when they see me in this magazine?’

 Cannabis and Psychotherapy